MicrosoftDocs/quantum-docs/articles/hybrid-computing-interactive.md

 ## Provider support

-Every job within a Session is proritized to run as close as possible from the previously queued job.
 Each quantum hardware provider define their own heuristics to best manage the prioritization of jobs within a Session.

-If you choose to submit jobs within a Session to [Quantinuum target](xref.microsoft.quantum.providers.quantinuum)
+### Quantinuum

-Jobs submitted under a session will have exclusive access to our hardware until the 1 minute timeout.
+If you choose to submit jobs within a Session to [Quantinuum target](xref.microsoft.quantum.providers.quantinuum). you'll have exclusive access to Quantinuum hardware until the 1 minute timeout.
 After that, any job will be accepted and handled with the standard queueing and prioritization logic.

 ## Next steps